hackerb9/mimesweeper/README.md

 running when I explicitly ask to run a Microsoft Windows program, never because there is some MIME-type it thinks it can handle.

-In a perfect world, Wine wouldn't do this in the first place.
-In an _almost_ perfect world, Wine would have a system wide file — /etc/wine/wine.inf — for local preferences.
+In a perfect world, Wine wouldn't add associations by default.
+In an _almost_ perfect world, Wine would have a system wide file — say, /etc/wine/wine.inf — for local preferences.
 We live in neither and must seek some other answer.

 ### First Solution
 There is a checkbox option in `winecfg` to disable "Manage File Associations".

-### First Solution's Problem
+#### First Solution's Problem

 It has to be unchecked every time a new WINEPREFIX is created.
-(Often, for me).
+This may work for other people, but way too often for me.

 ### Second Solution (Part A)